tbedford/Ant-Allocator/README.md

 coalesced into one free block.
 You would first coalesce the two on the left, and then coalesce that with the third block.

-TODO: look at when you find a block but it's a lot bigger than required, so you have to split the block.

 ## Blocks containing metadata